PariRaghuwanshi1906/Academic-Record-Management-System/README.md

   Python’s readability and flexibility make it ideal for building simple and interactive management systems like this one

+## ❗ Problem Statement
+Managing student records manually is time-consuming and prone to errors.
+This project provides a simple digital solution for efficient academic record management.

 ## ⭐ Key Features
-- ➕ **Add Student:** Register a new student with detailed information (name, roll number, subject marks, attendance, SGPA, CGPA)/
+- ➕ **Add Student:** Register a new student with detailed information (Registration Number, Name, Course, CGPA, State)
 - 🔍 **Search Student:** Find any student using their unique registration number.
 - ✏️ **Update Existing Records:** Modify existing student information without re-entering all fields.
 - 🗑️ **Delete Record:** Remove a student’s data when it’s no longer needed.
 - 📋 **Display All Students:** View every stored student record in a clean, readable format.